 People with normal, fully- developed foot arches have a notable upward curve in the middle of the foot.
 When arches develop fully, the tendons and ligaments in the foot and lower leg help provide support and stabilize it.
 Flatfeet—also called fallen arches—occurs as the result of an undeveloped or collapsed arch.
 Most cases of flatfeet are hereditary and are present from birth.
-In other cases, patients in New York City or Whitestone develop flatfeet after an injury or overuse.
+In other cases, patients in New York City, and Whitestone New York develop flatfeet after an injury or overuse.

 Flatfeet is a common and usually painless condition in children, though it can cause some arching pain in adolescents and adults.
 For adults, pain may occur during or after physical activity and there may be some dull pain after long periods of rest.
 The cause of fallen arch is simple: the tendons and ligaments that support the arch weaken and collapse due to too much stress or overuse.

 Children whose arches do not develop aren’t always affected by flatfeet in the New York City, and Whitestone, New York areas.
 However, some cases of flatfeet can cause problems in other areas of the body—flatfeet has been shown to throw joints out of alignment.